The 55 Best Sad Movies of All Time

 (Image credit: Courtesy)

-Reason You'll Cry: When Andy's toys come face to face with their own, horrifying demise and then just accept that they're going to burn to death in an incinerator, you'll feel the burning pain of your own childhood dying a little.
-Don't worry, they make it out (is that even a spoiler, since there's a Toy Story 4?).
-But still
+Reason You'll Cry: When Andy's toys come face to face with their own, horrifying demise and then accept that they're going to burn to death in an incinerator, you'll feel the burning pain of your childhood dying a little.
+Don't worry, they make it out, but still.

-Weepiness Level: The always-jarring feeling of being forced to acknowledge your own mortality, paired with a setting that makes you consider that through the lens of childhood.
-BRB, dying inside a little (/a lot).
+Weepiness Level: The always-jarring feeling of being forced to acknowledge your mortality, paired with a setting that makes you consider that through the lens of childhood.

 (Image credit: Courtesy)